-The name of this late Meccan sura is Al-Furqan (الفرقان), which is variously translated as the criterion, the canon, the standard.
-The word appears in v.
-1, where it is identified as the Qur’an.
+The name of the late Meccan sura 25 is Al-Furqan (الفرقان), which is variously translated as the criterion, the canon, the standard.
+The word appears in 25:1, where it is identified as the Qur’an.
 The Tafsir al-Jalalayn says that the Qur’an is “called thus [al-furqan] because it has discriminated (faraqa) between truth and falsehood.”

 Allah sent it to Muhammad, the Tafsir al-Jalalayn continues, “that he may be to all the worlds, [to] mankind and the jinn, but not the angels, a warner, a threatening of God’s chastisement.”
 Why not to the angels?
-Perhaps because the angels “resist not Allah in that which He commandeth them” (66:6), and thus have no need of Muhammad’s warning.
+Perhaps because the angels “don’t resist Allah in that which He commands them” (66:6), and thus have no need of Muhammad’s warning.
 But he has been sent to everyone on earth, as he himself explains in a hadith: “Every Prophet used to be sent to his nation only but I have been sent to all mankind.”

 The opening verse of this sura is also one of the apparent (and unacknowledged by Islamic commentators) exceptions to the rule that Allah is the lone speaker in the Qur’an — unless he is blessing himself for delivering the Qur’an to Muhammad.
-Following this there comes in verses 2-10 yet another passage chastising the unbelievers for rejecting Muhammad’s message.
+Following this, Allah returns in verses 2-10 to yet another chastisement of the unbelievers for rejecting Muhammad’s message.
 Allah has dominion over all things and has no son (v.
 2), yet the unbelievers have taken along with him other gods that can create nothing and do not have his power over life and death (v.
 3).
 From this it would appear that the unbelievers don’t reject Allah — they just worship other gods with him.
 This could be a reference to the Christian Trinity or to the pagan Arabs who worshipped Allah along with many other gods, or both.

 The unbelievers charge Muhammad with lying (v.
 4) and say that in his Qur’an he is merely repeating “tales of the ancients, which he has caused to be written: and they are dictated before him morning and evening” (v.
 5).
 These charges stung Muhammad, as they’re often rebutted in the Qur’an.
 In another place we learn that the man who was allegedly dictating to Muhammad was a foreigner: “We know indeed that they say, ‘It is a man that teaches him.’
 The tongue of him they wickedly point to is notably foreign, while this is Arabic, pure and clear” (16:103).
 Then there is an unnamed figure who, according to a hadith, “was a Christian who embraced Islam and read Surat-al-Baqara [sura 2] and Al-Imran [sura 3], and he used to write (the revelations) for the Prophet.”
 That is, he used to transcribe Muhammad’s Qur’anic recitations.
 Evidently this experience disabused him of the notion that they were divinely inspired, for “later on he returned to Christianity again and he used to say: ‘Muhammad knows nothing but what I have written for him.'”